iAbdo2008/DatabaseManager/README.md

 # DatabaseManager
-Easy Way to Execute and Fetch Queries Using LibSQL By cooldogdev
+A Middle Line in Pixals Infrastructure To Make it Easier to Execute Queries

 # API Implementation
 - Installation Using Composer